ga642381/speech-trident/README.md

 ## :trident: ICASSP 2024 Tutorial Information

 I (Kai-Wei Chang) will be giving a talk as part of the [ICASSP 2024 tutorial](https://cmsworkshops.com/ICASSP2024/tutorials.php#tut32) titled **Parameter-Efficient and Prompt Learning for Speech and Language Foundation Models**.
 The topic will cover nowday's speech/audio large language models.

-Tutorial speakers:

-- Dr. Huck Yang (NVIDIA)
-- Dr. Pin-Yu Chen (IBM Research)
-- Prof. Hung-yi Lee (National Taiwan University)
-- Kai-Wei Chang (National Taiwan University)
-- Cheng-Han Chiang (National Taiwan University)

-See you in Seoul!

-:trident: Update: The Tutorial was successfully conducted at ICASSP 2024.
-Thank all attendees for their participation.
 The slides from my presentation is available at https://kwchang.org/talks/.
 Please feel free to reach out to me for any discussions.

 ## :trident: Related Repository